 The best way to leverage that control is to work on improving your credit score, says Dvorkin.
 “This can be achieved by paying your bills on time, every time, and not maxing out your credit cards but conversely, paying them off in full every month.”

-While loans do have an impact on your credit score, credit cards tend to carry more weight with regard to payment history and utilization.
+While loans do have an impact on your credit score, credit cards tend to carry more weight with regard to credit utilization.
 If you’re working on improving your credit score to have a shot at better APRs, make sure you’re choosing the right cards to do it.

 Review your card’s terms, conditions, fees, APR and benefits at least once per year so you know what you’re paying for and what you’re getting in return.
-Resist the urge to close older accounts unless they offer absolutely no value, since that could hurt your credit score in the short run.
+Resist the urge to close older accounts unless they offer absolutely no value since that could hurt your credit score in the short run.
 (Closing a credit card account can decrease your overall available credit, which could inflate your credit utilization ratio.)